vito/bass/README.md

 ## how can I help?

-I'm really curious to hear feedback (even if things didn't go well) and ideas for features or ways to further leverage existing ideas.
-Feel free to open a new [Discussion][discussions] for these, or anything else really.
+Try it out!
+I'd love to hear [experience reports][discussions] especially if things don't go well.
+This project is still young, and it only gets better the more it gets used.

-Pull requests are also welcome, but I haven't written a `CONTRIBUTING.md` yet, and this is still a personal hobby so I will likely reject contributions I don't want to maintain.
+Pull requests are also welcome, but I haven't written a `CONTRIBUTING.md` yet, and this is still a personal hobby so I will probably reject contributions that substantially increase the maintenance burden or technical debt (I mean, unless it's wicked cool).

 [discussions]: https://github.com/vito/bass/discussions